getify/You-Dont-Know-JS/types-grammar/ch1.md

 typeof null;            // "object"
 ```

 No, that doesn't mean that `null` is somehow a special kind of object.
-It's just a legacy of early days of JS, which cannot be changed because of how much code out in the wild it could break.
+It's just a legacy of early days of JS, which cannot be changed because of how much code out in the wild it would break.

 The `undefined` type is reported both for explicit `undefined` values and any place where a seemingly missing value is encountered: